 It appears in the 2013 Series 1 of the BBC drama Father Brown, episode 1: The Hammer of God.

-After being dismantled on site and overhauled at Tyesley works the locomotive re-entered service in May 2016 on the Gloucestershire Warwickshire Railway.
+After being dismantled on site and overhauled at Tyesley works the locomotive re-entered service for a second time in May 2016 on the Gloucestershire Warwickshire Railway.

 |Home Base||Current Status||Owner|